chigoziennani/ai-resume-scanner/README.md

 # **chi resume scanner**

 This repository contains all the files for the **chi resume scanner**, an AI-powered application that analyzes tech resumes and identifies which technical roles they're best optimized for.

 Below is a breakdown of the project:

 ## **Project Overview**

 **Goal**: Create an AI-powered resume analyzer for tech roles
-**Algorithms/Techniques In Focus**: Zero-shot classification, Document processing, Web interface
+**Algorithms/Techniques In Focus**: Zero-shot classification, document processing, web interface

 **Description**:
 This application uses advanced natural language processing to match resume content against over 60 technical job categories to provide instant feedback on career fit.
 It features a modern UI with visual feedback and supports multiple document formats.